-Mixing in all societies, I have frequent opportunities of learning the sentiments of each.
-The aristogracy believe that the Northern Sar promulgates verlition," and aims at plunder through anarchy; while they affect to believe that but for its influence over the working classes they would be yet able to resist their great enemy-the League-without detriment to their own interests.
-The middle classes deny the capability of the people to achieve any great political change by their own strength, and therefore denounce the Northern Star as a false light-as the herald of hopes and anticipations that cannot be realised; while the dependency of a large portion of the working classes upon the aristocracy and the middle classes induces the leaders of those sections to cater for an easy livelihood by subscribing to the dormas and carrying out the plans of their respective
+Mixing in all societies, I have frequent opportuni ties of learning the sentiments of each.
+The aristogracy believe that the Northern Star promulgates "medition," and aims at plunder through anarchy; while ther affect to believe that but for its influence over the working classes they would be yet able to resist their great enemy-the League-without detriment to their own interests.
+The middle classes deny the capability of the people to achieve any great political charge by their own strength, and therefore deherald of hopes and anticipations that cannot be realised; while the dependency of a large portion of the working classes upon the aristocracy and the middle classes induces the leaders of those sections to mater for an easy livelihood by subscribing to the dogmas and carrying out the plans of their respective masters.

-In truth, it is curious to see how both the aristoeracy and middle classes are, after all, compelled to seek supporters for their own crotchets from the ranks of the working classes.
-And this I take to be the greatest proof that it is not the power of either, or of both unitedly, within their own ranks-but the power which they derive from the working class, that constitutes their strength.
-Hence we may come to the legitimate conclusion that the strength of the stistocracy and the middle class is a consequence, not of the soundness of their plans, or belief in their integrity, but of the effect of their money upon the easy consciences of the working-class propounders of their schemes and theories.
+In truth, it is curious to see how both the aristogracy and middle classes are, after all, compelled to seek supporters for their own crotchets from the ranks of the working classes.
+And this I take to be the greatest proof that it is not the power of either, or power which they derive from the working class, that constitutes their strength.
+Hence we may come to the legitimate conclusion that the strength of the aristocracy and the middle class is a consequence, not of the soundness of their plans, or belief in their inlegrity, but of the effect of their money upon the easy chemes and theories.

-Those two powerful classes are, then, your bitter, antiring, and irreconcilable enemies: and their enmity is augmented and perpetuated by the interest which the working men in their employ have in misrepresenting you, whereby the value of their own services in opposing you may be enhanced.
+Those two powerful classes are, then, your bitter, untiring, and irreconcilable enemies; and their enmity is augmented and perpetuated by the interest which the working men in their employ have in misrepresenting you, whereby the value of their own services in opposing you may be enhanced.
 Your friends, your only friends, are those who labour for their daily bread; and in order to prove the fallacy of those who deny the capability of the working classes to work out their own salvation, it will now become your greatest duty and most constant care to organise and unite the sons of labour, so as to make them inaccessible to the threats, the gold, and the persuasion of the seducer.

-The real meaning of the assertion that the working classes of themselves are not able to effect any great political change will be found in the determination of the other classes to resist that union by which alone the proposed change can be effected.
-In illustration of my position, allow me to put the question | guilty of a transportable offence. thus:-suppose the working classes, as a body, were thoroughly united, and suppose the body to have virtue enough to resist the soft persuasions of the other classes, leaving them to their own resources for lecturers, spies, and disturbers; what possible obstade could they offer to the accomplishment of any rational object upon which the national will had derided!
-The middle classes who deny the efficiency of popular combination are prophets with a power of falliling their own predictions.
-Instead of saying of the people, "you cannot of yourselves work any great thange," they should say " you shall not-ue will not allow you."
+The real meaning of the assertion that the working stasses of themselves are not able to effect any great political change will be found in the determination of the other classes to resist that union by which alone the proposed change can be effected.
+In illustration of my position, allow me to put the question guilty of a transportable offence. thus: suppose the working classes, as a body, were thoroughly united, and suppose the body to have lecturers, spies, and disturbers; what possible obstade could they offer to the accomplishment of any rational object upon which the national will had deided?
+The middle classes who deny the efficiency of popular combination are prophets with a power of fulfilling their own predictions.
+Instead of saying of society being remodelled." the people, "you cannot of yourselves work any great change," they should say "you shall not-ue will not